Kate A. Martin, Board Chair

-Christy Weisner is a litigator by trade who focuses on improving the practice of law.
+Christy is a litigator by trade who focuses on e-discovery and the business of law.
 Christy graduated from the University of Virginia School of Law in 2010 and clerked for the Honorable Edward Hogshire in Charlottesville, Virginia.
-She joined Mayer Brown as an associate in their New York and Washington, D.C. offices where she focused on antitrust, securities, and other complex commercial litigation.
-As an associate, she dedicated significant time to pro bono cases, representing a criminal defendant in a due process appeal to the Seventh Circuit Court of Appeals and a Gambian family in an affirmative asylum application.
-Christy joined Pangea3, a Thomson Reuters alternative legal service provider, to focus on improving the way lawyers practice through process and technological advancements.
-She is involved in legal associations dedicated to the advancement of women in the law.
+She joined Mayer Brown in New York as an associate before transferring to the Washington, D.C. office.
+In both offices, Christy focused on antitrust, securities, and other complex commercial litigation while also dedicating significant time to pro bono cases, representing a criminal defendant in a due process appeal to the Seventh Circuit Court of Appeals and a Gambian family in an affirmative asylum application.
+Christy recently joined Pangea3, Thomson Reuters’ alternative legal service provider, in Washington, D.C.

 Prior to law school, Christy worked on Capitol Hill in the personal office of the Honorable Elijah E. Cummings (MD-07) and as an intern for Senator Paul S. Sarbanes (MD).
 She received her bachelor’s degree in political science from Salisbury University.
-Christy is an retains inactive memberships in the bars of the Commonwealth of Virginia and the District of Columbia.
+Christy is an attorney admitted to practice in the state of New York and the District of Columbia and retains inactive membership in the bar of the Commonwealth of Virginia.

 Dele received her Bachelor degree from University of Maryland College Park in 2000, Master degree from Johns Hopkins University in 2003 and J.D. from The George Washington University Law School in 2010.